 This could reduce your preeclampsia risk and support the overall healthy development of your baby.
 And it won’t cost you a dime.
 It turns out, biologically speaking, having sex is not only a mechanism for getting pregnant, but it’s also a way to keep that pregnancy healthy.

 Research has revealed some surprising benefits to having sex while pregnant.
 But first, a few caveats.
 That sex has to be with the same partner for an extended period of time.
 And while we are certainly not here to discourage safe sex, know that a barrier contraceptive method like a condom or cervical cap will negate these health benefits.
 That’s because it all has to do with sperm.

-Essentially, the more contact a woman’s cervix has with the seminal fluid that surrounds sperm and carries it an egg, the more primed her immune system is to tolerate it.
+Essentially, the more contact a woman’s cervix has with the seminal fluid that, the more primed her immune system is to tolerate it.